Loungin

-"Loungin" is the third and final single by American rapper LL Cool J from his sixth studio album Mr. Smith.
-It was released as a single by Def Jam Recordings on June 25, 1996.
-The LP version was produced by Rashad "Ringo" Smith and featured backing vocals by R&B duo Terri & Monica.
-The Radio Remix Edit, titled "Loungin (Who Do Ya Luv)", was remixed by Trackmasters and featured backing vocals by R&B group Total.
+"Loungin" is a song by American rapper LL Cool J, released on June 25, 1996 as the third and final single from his sixth studio album Mr. Smith.
+Issued by Def Jam Recordings, the LP version was produced by Rashad "Ringo" Smith and featured backing vocals by R&B duo Terri & Monica.
+The Radio Remix Edit, titled "Loungin (Who Do Ya Luv)", was featured on the soundtrack to Paramount and Nickelodeon's 1997 comedy film Good Burger, remixed by Trackmasters and featuring backing vocals by R&B group Total.

-"Loungin (Who Do Ya Luv)" was also featured in the compilation All World: Greatest Hits and also appeared in an episode of LL's sitcom, In The House.
+"Loungin (Who Do Ya Luv)" was also featured in the compilation All World: Greatest Hits and also appeared in an episode of LL's sitcom, In the House.

 Reception

 The single was a success, peaking at number three on the Billboard Hot 100, number one on Hot Rap Singles and number four on Hot R&B/Hip-Hop Songs.
 It sold 1.3 million copies, earning a platinum certification from the RIAA.

 Samples

 This original LP version features a sample of "Nite and Day" by singer Al B. Sure!.
-The Radio Remix Edit sampled "Who Do You Love" by singer and keyboardist Bernard Wright.
+The Radio Remix Edit that was featured on the Good Burger movie soundtrack sampled "Who Do You Love" by singer and keyboardist Bernard Wright.